dharaadhvaryu/dharaadhvaryu/README.md

 ## Hi there 👋

-About Me
+###About Me

-Holding a Master degree in Computer Science with a specialization in Web Technology, bringing over 5 years of experience in mentoring and training, along with 3 years of hands-on experience in Python development.
+Holding Master's degree in Computer Science with a specialization in Web Technology, bringing over 5 years of experience in mentoring and training, along with 3 years of hands-on experience in Python development.
 My diverse background encompasses software engineering, web development, and data analytics, with a commitment to leveraging technology to create innovative solutions and empower businesses through data-driven insights.
 Expertise
 Python Development
 With over 3 years of experience as a Python Developer, I have successfully built efficient, scalable, and maintainable backend systems and automation tools.
 My expertise includes: